Reis25/Reis25/README.md

 I am very interested in developing myself more and more in data analysis and machine learning topics!

+ I work in the line of research: Analysis and Characterization of photovoltaic systems.
 Recently I worked with data analysis and topics related to Time Series, Statistics, Information Theory, and Machine Learning.
 About tools I like to use:
 <div align="left">
 <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/git/git-original.svg" height="30" width="42" alt="git logo"  />
 <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/linux/linux-original.svg" height="30" width="42" alt="linux logo"  />
 <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/docker/docker-original.svg" height="30" width="42" alt="docker logo"  />
    <div>

-I like so much to learn  and to use:
+In the search for problem-solving, I like so much to learn and to use:

 ###
 <div align="left">